Ariprizole, tablets 10 mg 30 pcs

 With caution

-.
-In patients with cardiovascular disease (coronary heart disease or myocardial infarction, heart failure and conduction disorders), cerebrovascular disease and conditions predisposing to arterial hypotension (dehydration, hypovolemia and taking hypotensive drugs) due to the possibility of orthostatic hypotension; in patients with seizures or suffering from diseases that may lead to seizures; in patients with an increased risk of hyperthermia (e.g., with intense physical activity, overheating, taking m-cholinoblockers, dehydration due to the ability of neuroleptics to disrupt thermoregulation); in patients with an increased risk of aspiration pneumonia due to the risk of esophageal motor function failure and aspiration; in patients who are obese and have a family history of diabetes mellitus; in patients at high risk of suicide (psychotic illness, bipolar disorder, major depressive disorder); in persons aged 18-24 years due to the risk of suicidal behavior.
+In patients with cardiovascular diseases (coronary heart disease or previous myocardial infarction, heart failure and conduction disorders), cerebrovascular diseases and conditions predisposing to arterial hypotension (dehydration, hypovolemia and taking antihypertensive drugs) due to the possibility of developing orthostatic hypotension; in patients with seizures or suffering from diseases in which seizures are possible; in patients with an increased risk of hyperthermia (for example, during intense physical activity, overheating, taking m-anticholinergic drugs, dehydration due to the ability of antipsychotics to disrupt thermoregulation); in patients with an increased risk of aspiration pneumonia due to the risk of impaired motor function of the esophagus and aspiration; in obese patients and with a family history of diabetes; in patients at high risk of suicide (psychotic illnesses, bipolar disorders, major depressive disorder); in persons aged 18-24 years due to the risk of developing suicidal behavior.

-The most common side effects in placebo-controlled clinical trials are akathisia and nausea, each of which was observed in more than 3% of patients taking aripiprazole.
+The most commonly reported side effects in placebo-controlled clinical trials were akathisia and nausea, each of which occurred in more than 3% of patients treated with aripiprazole.

-The following side effects occur more frequently (⥠1/100) compared to placebo or are identified as possible clinically significant side effects (*).
+The following side effects are more common (≥ 1/100) compared to placebo or are identified as possible clinically significant side effects (*).

 Nervous system disorders:

-frequent – extrapyramidal disorders, akathisia, tremor, dizziness, somnolence, sedation, headache.
+often – extrapyramidal disorders, akathisia, tremor, dizziness, drowsiness, sedation, headache.

 Visual disorders: